01 of 15

 07 of 15

-The largemouth bass is an olive green fish, with a series of dark splotches that form a horizontal stripe along each flank.
-Their adult size tends to be about 14 inches, and their weight is about 2 or 3 pounds.
-Some anglers prefer largemouth because they generally put up a good fight when they're being reeled in.
-In Lake Norman, you'll catch them around the islands, as well as structures like boat docks and rocky areas.
-They'll also be found feeding under schools of shad.
-There's a minimum size limit of 14 inches in Lake Norman (you may have one or two that are less than 14 inches, but no more), and a daily limit of 5.Continue to 8 of 15 below.
+The largemouth bass is olive green in color, with a series of dark horizontal stripes along each flank.
+Their adult size reaches around 14 inches, and they weigh approximately 2 to 3 pounds.
+In Lake Norman, catch largemouth bass around islands and structures like boat docks.
+They also like rocky areas and can be found feeding under schools of shad.
+This favorite of inland fisherman likes to put up a fight when they're reeled in.
+But, mind the minimum size limit of 14 inches and the daily limit of 5 fish total.Continue to 8 of 15 below.

 08 of 15